Query Rewrite: What is MySQL Doing To My Queries?

 - Transforms the query — rewrites the query so the optimizer can more easily choose the best path.

-- Optimizes the query — determines the best execution path based on a large number of factors including statistics about the table and index data. have written in the past about how query query hints and statistics impact the optimizer.
+- Optimizes the query — determines the best execution path based on a large number of factors including statistics about the table and index data.

 When analyzing a database performance problem, it helps to have an understanding of what is happening during step 3 and 4 above.